michalsn/michalsn.dev/content/posts/integrating-codeigniter-4-with-auth0.md

 draft: false
 ---

 Integration with [Auth0](https://auth0.com/) is quite simple and comes down to a few steps.
-I assume you already have an account on Auth0 so you just need to install the library via [Composer](https://getcomposer.org/):
+I assume you already have your Auth0 account so you just need to install the library via [Composer](https://getcomposer.org/):

 <!--more-->